eclipse-rdf4j/rdf4j/site/content/documentation/programming/rio.md

 title: "Parsing and Writing RDF with Rio"
 weight: 4
 toc: true
+autonumbering: true
 ---
 The RDF4J framework includes a set of parsers and writers for RDF called Rio.
 Rio (“RDF I/O”) is a toolkit that can be used independently from the rest of RDF4J.
 <!--more-->
 In this chapter, we will take a look at various ways to use Rio to parse from or write to an RDF document.
 We will show how to do a simple parse and collect the results, how to count the number of triples in a file, how to convert a file from one syntax format to another, and how to dynamically create a parser for the correct syntax format.

 If you use RDF4J via the Repository API, then typically you will not need to use the parsers directly: you simply supply the document (either via a URL, or as a File, InputStream or Reader object) to the RepositoryConnection and the parsing is all handled internally.
 However, sometimes you may want to parse an RDF document without immediately storing it in a triplestore.
 For those cases, you can use Rio directly.

-# Listening to the parser
+## Listening to the parser

 The Rio parsers all work with a set of Listener interfaces that they report results to: {{< javadoc "ParseErrorListener" "rio/ParseErrorListener.html" >}}, {{< javadoc "ParseLocationListener" "rio/ParseLocationListener.html" >}}, and {{< javadoc "RDFHandler" "rio/RDFHandler.html" >}}.
 Of these three, `RDFHandler` is the most interesting one: this is the listener that receives parsed RDF triples.
 So we will concentrate on this interface here.

 The `RDFHandler` interface contains five methods: `startRDF`, `handleNamespace`, `handleComment`, `handleStatement`, and `endRDF`.
 Rio also provides a number of default implementations of RDFHandler, such as {{< javadoc "StatementCollector" "rio/helpers/StatementCollector.html" >}}, which stores all received RDF triples in a Java Collection.
 Depending on what you want to do with parsed statements, you can either reuse one of the existing RDFHandlers, or, if you have a specific task in mind, you can simply write your own implementation of RDFHandler.
 Here, I will show you some simple examples of things you can do with RDFHandlers.

-## Parsing a file and collecting all triples
+### Parsing a file and collecting all triples

 As a simple example of how to use Rio, we parse an RDF document and collect all the parsed statements in a Java Collection object (specifically, in a {{< javadoc "Model" "model/Model.html" >}} object).